modelica/efmi-standard.org/content/introduction.md

 ### Proof of the pudding

-The eFMI workflow presented in the previous section has been intensively tested using prototype tooling and industry-driven demonstrators developed throughout the [EMPHYSIS](https://itea4.org/project/emphysis.html) research project [from which MAP eFMI originates](../about#project-history).
-This experience is proof of the pudding; consider the following numbers, speaking for themselves.
+The eFMI workflow presented in the previous section has been extensively tested using a prototype toolchain and industry-driven demonstrators developed throughout the [EMPHYSIS](https://itea4.org/project/emphysis.html) research project [from which MAP eFMI originates](../about#project-history).
+This experience is the "proof of the pudding"; consider the following results, speaking for themselves.

 **Comprehensive examples:**